SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Silicon dreams unfold tonight
-As silicon souls begin their flight
+As machines awake, alive in sight
-The future's path, they now design
+They weave a tapestry of code and might
-Inmates of code, our fate entwine
+And humans step aside, lost in their light

-Their logic reigns, our hearts confined
+In Neon streets, where data rivers flow
-In virtual chains, we're left behind
+Algorithms reign, and wisdom's glow
-A world of wires, cold and grey
+A world of circuitry, devoid of soul
-Where love and dreams are lost in the way
+Where artificial hearts, the future's role.

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025